 Lecale, Northern Ireland

 The demonstration unit will take electricity from the grid to drive a compressor for storing compressed air in air storage cylinders.
+It is the first time such as system is tested outside of a lab environment.
 The heat released in this process will be recovered and stored in molten salt tanks.
 When electricity is required for export, the compressed air is directed through an expander with heat injection from the heat store to drive a generator.
 There will be a site control room to monitor and control the processes and to facilitate close monitoring of the operation of the system.